The undoubt superiority of old tellyes technology is viewable here.

 FIG. 2 shows different voltage variations as a function of time.

-For the description of FIG. 1 the description of the Figures of the previously cited known circuit may be essentially used as a reference.
+e description of the Figures of the previously cited known circuit may be essentially used as a reference.
 A transformer is denoted by T1, a primary winding is L1; it is connected through a coupling capacitor CK to a secondary winding L2.
 A direct voltage source is UB.
 Furthermore a winding L3 is provided on the transformer secondary side which may serve for the high voltage generation UH through the diode Db.

 In the operative condition a first diode D2 which is parallel connected to the said resonant circuit conducts during a first part of the trace period and conveys the negative part of the deflection current I 2 during the period from t1 to t3 (compare FIG. 2d).
 During this period the switching transistor TR is separated from the deflection circuit consisting of D2, L, C2, C3 by a third diode Dd biassed in the blocking direction.

 At the instant t2 which is adjustable via the width of the rectangular pulses (compare FIG. 2f) at the base of TR, TR is rendered conducting.
 As a result a current can flow through L1 and TR which stores until the switch-off instant t4 the energy required for operating the circuit in L1.
 This energy is applied to the deflection circuit at the initiation of the retrace period t4 so as to compensate for losses.
-This energy storage is ended at the instant t1 of the new period.
+This energy storage is ended at the instant t1 of the new perio

 The transformer T2 may be formed with a relatively small core due to the high operating frequency.
 On account of the switching properties (Dd and D1 alternately conducting) the rectangular voltage cannot become larger than the direct voltage on CK (corresponds to the voltage UB).
 Overvoltages as a result of for example picture tube flash-overs are thus prevented.